 Requirements and suggestions for each component of the project follow.
 Note that in all cases, writing quality matters.
 You are expected to be able to communicate your ideas clearly and concisely.
 If you have trouble with writing, take advantage of the Writing Center for help.

 ALL WRITTEN SUBMISSIONS SHOULD BE SINGLE-SPACED.
 Single-spaced documents are the norm in science.
 Double-spaced drafts are used only when extensive corrections are expected.
 Since this is not a class in how to write, you should not expect me to do rewriting for you.
 You are expected to not only write, but to repeatedly read your writing and revise it until it flows smoothly and clearly.
-If you have trouble with writing, I strongly recommend that you return to your copy of Style: Lessons in Clarity and Grace by Joseph M. Williams and Joseph Bizup, 12th Edition, ISBN 978-0134080413 (or buy it if you didn't go through HMC WRIT 1, or re-buy it if you foolishly got rid of after passing WRIT 1).
+If you have trouble with writing, I strongly recommend that you return to your copy of Style: Lessons in Clarity and Grace by Joseph M. Williams and Joseph Bizup, 12th Edition, ISBN 978-0134080413 (or buy it if you didn't go through HMC WRIT 1, or re-buy it if you foolishly got rid of it after passing WRIT 1).